The Fastest Way To Green A Lawn?

-The use of Ammonium Sulphate (or Sulphate of Ammonium) in lawn care will instantly green a lawn almost faster than anything else.
+The use of Ammonium Sulphate (or Sulphate of Ammonium) in lawn care can instantly green a lawn almost faster than anything else.

 But it does have major drawbacks.

-So before proceeding to use this product, please read this article fully and choose wisely.
+So before proceeding to use this product, please read this article fully and consider things wisely before choosing to use this product.

 Ammonium Sulphate is a source of straight Nitrogen.
 Nitrogen is a major element of all plants, including lawns, it is the "N" in the NPK ratio often seen on fertiliser products.